BauweBijl/tws-chrome-extension/README.md

 tws-chrome-extension
 ====================

-unpacked chrome-extension for managing and opening TiddlyWiki (iframe)
+unpacked chrome-extension for managing and opening TiddlyWiki (iframe) with TWS